 It is important to notice here that the time-scale between two outputs in the simulation are larger than the collapse time, either the free-fall time or 10 Myr.
 Therefore we are missing the time criterion of the direct collapse here: some of the candidates identified could be polluted by metals before the full collapse time has elapsed and therefore before unable to form the DCBH.
 The radiation intensity could also vary and not be enough to sustain molecular hydrogen dissociation for the full collapse time.
 Another important caveat is the resolution of the simulation, $\rm{\Delta x=1 kpc}$ and $\rm{M_{DM,res}=8 \times 10^{7} \msun}$, which does not allow us to capture the first metal-enrichment of halos, simply because we do not resolve small halos.
 Rather than the quantitative numbers, Horizon-noAGN allows us to explore trends in a statistical sense.

 Fig.~\ref{fig:number_density} shows the number density obtained for the simulation Chunky (in orange, and violet) and Horizon-noAGN (in light blue).
-All the grey symbols represent previous studies: the light grey square is for A14, the light squares for A12 (case ``esc1.0''), dark grey squares for D14, both for $\rm{J_{LW,crit}}=30$, dark grey circles are for D14 and $\rm{J_{LW,crit}}=300$, dark grey triangles for D14 and $\rm{J_{LW,crit}}=300$.
+All the grey symbols represent previous studies: the light grey crossed square is for A14, the light squares for A12 (case ``esc1.0''), dark grey squares for D14, both for $\rm{J_{LW,crit}}=30$, dark grey circles are for D14 and $\rm{J_{LW,crit}}=300$, dark grey triangles for D14 and $\rm{J_{LW,crit}}=300$.
 We do not show the number density derived in D08 ($10^{-6}- 10^{-8} \, \rm{cMpc^{-3}}$), because similar to the one obtained in D14.\\

 In Horizon-noAGN, considering the metallicity threshold $Z \leqslant10^{-3.5} \, Z_{\rm{\odot}}$, we find $n_{\rm{DCBH}} \simeq 10^{-7} \, \rm{cMpc^{-3}}$ at $z=9.83$, and $n_{\rm{DCBH}} \simeq 10^{-4}\, \rm{cMpc^{-3}}$ at $z=7.31$ (blue squares in Fig.~\ref{fig:number_density}), for $\rm{J_{LW,crit}}=30$.
 At $z=7.31$, for $\rm{J_{LW,crit}}=100$, we find $n_{\rm{DCBH}} \simeq 10^{-5}\, \rm{cMpc^{-3}}$ (blue circle in Fig.~\ref{fig:number_density}), and $n_{\rm{DCBH}} \simeq 10^{-6}\, \rm{cMpc^{-3}}$ for $\rm{J_{LW,crit}}=300$ (blue triangle in Fig.~\ref{fig:number_density}).